-As you can see, there’s no ‘one reason’ to join up, but networking opportunities were seen as a real benefit.
+As you can see, there's no 'one reason' to join up, but networking opportunities are seen as a real benefit.
 Becoming a member of a professional association allows business owners, particularly those who work on their own or in smaller set-ups, to have a collective voice and share ideas.

 Other benefits include access to training days, plus money off products and services, all of which add value.
 But more than that, some 38% of photographers who've joined an association say they've done so for competitive reasons – because it makes them look professional and helps differentiate them from other photographers.

 If you're thinking about signing up to an association, here's a quick taster of what's out there.
 Which one's right for you will depend on the kind of photography you do, what you want to gain from membership and how much you want to spend.